 4. Forgetting to Talk Up the Job

 The candidate you hire will be glad you bragged a bit if you live up to expectations.
 That said, don’t go overboard.
-If your new hire’s expectations are not met, you’ll run into employee dissatisfaction issues that will lead to lower productivity.
+If your new hire’s expectations are not met, you’ll run into employee dissatisfaction issues that will lead to lower productivity or turnover.

 5. Forgetting About Passive Job Seekers